sahilmandoliya/customReactHooks/README.md

-# Custom React Hooks collection!
+# Custom created React Hooks!
 ## useCopyToClipboard()
   This hook provides a simple way to copy content to the clipboard.
 It typically returns a function that, when invoked, copies a specified text to the clipboard.
 ## usePageBottom()